Video of Presentation by Officials from Chiang Mai Immigration Office

 If you are a foreigner staying in Thailand for longer than 90-days holding a Non-Immigrant Visa, you are required to report your current address to Thai Immigration every 90 days.
 If you leave Thailand, then the day count will restart from Day 1 upon your re-entry to Thailand.

-90-day reports can be submitted on-line, via post and in person at Thai Immigration.
+90-day reports can be submitted via post and in person at Thai Immigration.
 Reporting procedures for Chiang Mai are detailed on the Chiang Mai forum of ThaiVisa.com.